 In June 1523, Garay sailed from Jamaica, ready to re-establish the colony at Pánuco.
 He landed by mistake about 100 miles north, at the present-day Soto La Marina River, which he called the "River of Palms."
 He marched southward from there to Pánuco only to find that Hernán Cortés had annexed it as part of New Spain.
 Garay went to Mexico City to negotiate with Cortés, but he became ill and died there in December 1523.

 A map published in Nuremberg, Germany in 1524 provides a crude, very out-of-scale depiction of the Gulf of Mexico, not nearly as accurate as the sketch from Pineda's 1519 voyage.
 Many of its details cannot be identified with confidence, but it does depict both the Pánuco River and the River of Palms.
-A label near this area, calling it Amichel Province, is the only appearance of the name Amichel on an ancient map.
+A label near this area, calling it Amichel Province, is the only appearance of the name Amichel on any map from the period.
 The map also depicts four unidentifiable river mouths or bays between the River of Palms and the Espíritu Santo, or Mississippi River.

 Despite numerous voyages made to the Gulf coast by Spain since Christopher Columbus' discovery of the New World, including voyages not mentioned above, Cortés's New Spain was the only successful Spanish colony on the North American mainland as of the 1520s.
 Even Florida was still a wilderness, as Ponce de Leon died in 1521, never having settled any part of it.
 But King Charles was not one to ever stop trying to enlarge the territory, power, and wealth of Spain, and there was always an aspiring conquistador ready to attempt to duplicate Cortés's success.
 To that end, in 1527, Charles appointed Pánfilo de Narváez, Diego Velázquez's old ally and Cortés's foe, as the new governor of Florida, with the authority to explore, conquer, and settle the entire Gulf coast from the cape of Florida to the river named "River of Palms" by Francisco de Garay.2